Serving America’s Rural Housing & Community Development Needs

 PathStone (Formerly Rural Opportunities, Inc.)

-Section 8 Family Self-Sufficiency Program
+Section 8 Family Self-Sufficiency Program, Batavia, New York

 Terri Slicker, a single mother of twin 15 year-old girls, is one of hundreds of new homeowners that have benefited from the partnership between USDA Rural Development and PathStone, formerly Rural Opportunities, Inc. (ROI), a multi-state development and services organization based in upstate New York.